opensciencegrid/security/docs/OSGSecurityAnnouncements-x86.md

-# OSG Security Announcements
+# OSG Security Announcements for vulnerabilities in x86

-All security announcements related with vulnerabilities are listed here.
+All security announcements related to x86 vulnerabilities are listed here.

 | Date        | Title                                                 | Contents/Link       |   Risk        |
 |-------------|-------------------------------------------------------|---------------------|---------------|